Stop Drop And Dance-A-Thon 2020

 Last year for Grace’s 40th Birthday, she celebrated by teaching her Top 40 Favorite Stop Drop And Dance songs… which meant 3 hours of non-stop, choreographed, easy-to-follow, cardio dancing.
 150 people showed up to sweat, to smile, to experience community, and to SHAKE IT!

 It is happening again, and we want to double the size.
 Will you join us March 28, 2020?
-Join our mailing list to find out when Early Bird tickets go on sale! http://eepurl.com/gGWxxj
+Join our mailing list to receive all the latest updates: http://eepurl.com/gGWxxj

 What is Stop Drop And Dance?